Australia's system is more uniform than the US, but not uniformly better

 The point is that while Australia provides greater uniformity and claims universality, which is questionable given that one-third of prescription medicines attract no government subsidy, the US delivers consistently lower out-of-pocket costs for more medicines.

-Simplistic comparisons of the prescription medicine markets in the US and Australia, with one good and the other bad, belie the reality.
+Comparisons of the prescription medicine markets in the US and Australia, with one market performing well and the other less so, often mask the complex reality.

-Each market has its strengths and weaknesses, but it is worth challenging the myths that characterising so many aspects of the debate on the US market.
+Each market has its strengths and weaknesses, but it is worth challenging the myths that characterise so many aspects of the debate on the US market.